gongahkia/personal-wiki/Bitwise.md

 * Decimal are BASE 10 numbers
 * Binary are BASE 2 numbers
 * need to know how to convert Decimal to Binary and vice-versa since Bitwise operations involve Binary numbers
+* NOTE that a SIGNED binary to decimal conversion causes the Most Significant Bit to have a negative value while every other Bit retains its positive value

 ### Converting binary to decimal